Lawn bowls at the 1950 British Empire Games

+Lawn bowls at the 1950 British Empire Games was the fourth appearance of the Lawn bowls at the Commonwealth Games.

-The lawn bowls competition at the 1950 British Empire Games took place in Auckland, New Zealand, from 4–11 February 1950.
+Competition at the 1950 British Empire Games took place in Auckland, New Zealand, from 4 to 11 February 1950.

 The events took place at two locations; the Carlton Green Bowling Club in Epsom (which was located on Alpers Avenue at the time) and the Remuera Bowling Club on Market Road.

+New Zealand topped the medal table by winning two of the three gold medals available.